 If you’re having difficulties meeting minimum spends for sign-up bonuses, there are ways that can help.
 In the Miles and Points game, there’s a thing called Manufactured Spending.
 This is a way to meet minimum spend requirements, or build miles or points balances, for little money.

-The process is somewhat complex, so I won’t get into it, just know that if you’re not getting into the Miles and Points game because you don’t think your monthly spending will be enough to meet the minimum spends to get the sign-up bonuses, there are options.
-Just Google American Express Bluebird (or Serve) and gift cards to learn more.
+The process is somewhat complex, so I won’t get into it, just know that if you’re not getting into the Miles and Points game because you don’t think your monthly spending will be enough to meet the minimum spends to get credit card sign-up bonuses, there are options.
+A quick Google search for “Manufactured Spend Techniques” will provide some ideas.

 Learn Even More